Measure and Improve Robustness in NLP Models: A Survey: Open Questions

 \paragraph{Interpreting and Mitigating Spurious Correlations} Interpretability matters for large NLP models, especially key to the robustness and spurious patterns.
 How can we develop ways to attribute or interpret these vulnerable portions of NLP models and communicate these robustness failures with designers, practitioners, and users?
 In addition, recent work \cite{wallace-etal-2019-allennlp,wang2021identifying,9521221} show interpretability methods can be utilized to better understand how a model makes its decision, which in turn can be used to uncover models' bias, diagnose errors, and discover spurious correlations.

-Furthermore, the mitigation of spurious correlations often suffers from the trade-off between removing shortcut and sacrificing model performance.
+Furthermore, the mitigation of spurious correlations often suffers from the trade-off between removing shortcuts and sacrificing model performance \cite{NEURIPS2020_61d77652,zhang2019theoretically}.
 Additionally, most existing mitigation strategies work in a pipeline fashion where defining and detecting spurious correlations are prerequisites, which might lead to error cascades in this process.
 How to design end-to-end frameworks for automatic mitigation deserves much attention.

 \paragraph{Unified Framework to Evaluate Robustness} With a variety of potential spurious patterns in NLP models, it becomes increasingly challenging for developers and practitioners to quickly evaluate the robustness and quality of their models.
-This calls for more unified benchmarking efforts such as Robustness Gym \cite{goel-etal-2021-robustness} and Dynabench \cite{kiela-etal-2021-dynabench}, to facilitate fast and easy evaluation of robustness.
+This calls for more unified benchmarking efforts such as CheckList \cite{ribeiro-etal-2020-beyond}, Reliability Testing \cite{tan-etal-2021-reliability}, Robustness Gym \cite{goel-etal-2021-robustness} and Dynabench \cite{kiela-etal-2021-dynabench}, to facilitate fast and easy evaluation of robustness.

 \paragraph{User Centered Measures and Mitigation} Instead of passively detecting spurious correlations from a post-processing perspective, how to approach robustness from a user centric perspective needs further investigation.
 Based on the dual-process models of information processing, humans use two different processing styles \cite{evans2010intuition}.
 One is a quick and automatic style that relies on well-learned information and heuristic cues.
-The other is a qualitatively different style that is slower, more deliberative, and relies on rules and symbolic logic.
+The other is a qualitatively different style that is slower, more deliberative, and requires more reflective reasoning.
 Would these well-learned information and heuristic rules be leveraged to help design better human priors to measure and mitigate spurious correlations?
 If users or stakeholders are involved in this process, collecting a set of test cases where a system might perform well for the wrong reasons could help design sanity tests.